-Baseline and Sierra Avenue Widening Project, Fontana, California would analyze impacts associated with traffic, noise, air quality, historic and archaeological resources, and hazardous materials.
+Baseline and Sierra Avenue Widening Project, Fontana, California Ms. Alido is currently working in the Environmental Assessment/Initial Study for the proposed widening of Baseline Avenue (from Citrus to Maple Avenue) and Sierra Avenue (from Walnut Village Parkway to Foothill Boulevard).
+The EA/IS would analyze impacts associated with traffic, noise, air quality, historic and archaeological resources, and hazardous materials.
 The project would be utilizing federal funds and thus, the environmental review process requires extensive coordination with the City, SANBAG, Caltrans, and FHWA.